 The root of BPW’s advocacy is embedded in our work with the United Nations.
+BPW International’s relationship with the UN predates its formation – BPW International was associated with the League of Nations before the UN was established.
+Then, BPW International was known as the International Federation of Business and Professional Women, which is the name under which it is still accredited at the United Nations.
 BPW lobbied for the formation of the Commission on the Status of Women (CSW) and was awarded a Peace Messenger Certificate from UN Secretary-General Javier Perez de Cuellar in 1987.
-Esther Hymer, our long-term BPW representative at the UN, was named as one of three women playing a significant role in the work of the UN Commission by Secretary-General Kofi Annan in 1997.
-Today, BPW continues its representation and advocacy at the UN Headquarters in New York, Vienna and Geneva; the UN’s regional offices including UNECA, UNECE, UNESCAP, UNESCWA and UNECLAC; UN agencies including UNESCO, UNICEF, ILO, WHO, UNCTAD, UNIDO, FAO and UN DPI; and continues to work closely with UNIFEM.
-BPW International also has representatives on the Council of Europe and the European Women’s Lobby and equivalent agencies in other regions including APEC.
+Esther Hymer, our long-term BPW representative at the UN in New York, was named as one of three women who played a significant role in the work of the UN Commission by Secretary-General Kofi Annan in 1997.

 Every three years, BPW International holds an International Congress to which every Affiliate is invited to report and to bring resolutions to be debated.
-These resolutions become the advocacy platform for BPW internationally and are passed to our representatives in the international forums of the United Nations, UNIFEM, UNESCO, ILO and others to make representation.
+These resolutions become the advocacy platform for BPW internationally and are passed to our representatives in the international forums of the United Nations.

 BPW Australia always participates in these International Congresses, with a strong contingent of members from all states and territories.
 A significant number of BPW Australia members have been elected to BPW International Executive positions.
 Australia can celebrate four Presidents of BPW International, more than any other Affiliate globally: Freda Miriklis, 2011 – 2014, Dr Pat Harrison 1999 – 2002, Beryl Nashar 1974 – 1977 and Patience Thoms 1968 – 1971.
-Our current BPW International President is Dr Yasmin Darwich Darwich from Mexico.
+Our current BPW International President is Dr Catherine Bosshart from Switzerland.

 Asia Pacific - Oceania Sub-Regional Coordinator